-Dodge has expanded its Dart range
+Dodge has expanded

 with a sporty new model called the Dart GT, which dons a host of accessories and tuned suspension.

 Unfortunately, there’s no extra power to go along with the upgrades, though the Dart GT gets the popular compact’s most powerful engine, the TigerShark MultiAir2 2.4-liter four-cylinder.

 Peak output remains at 184 horsepower and 174 pound-feet of torque, and customers still have the choice of six-speed manual or automatic transmissions.

 The new model, which draws links to the original Dart GT launched 50 years ago, is based on the already well-equipped Dart Limited but adds the bigger 2.4-liter engine, 18-inch aluminum wheels, sports suspension with frequency sensing damping shocks, and integrated exhaust tips.